josherrickson/stata-regression/stata_markdown/01-regression.md

 ![](https://i.stack.imgur.com/rtn7e.png)

-If this assumption is violated, you will need to reconsider the structure in your model, perhaps by adding a squared term (e.g. `reg y c.x c.x#c.x`).
+If this assumption is violated, you will need to reconsider the structure in your model, perhaps by adding a squared term (e.g. `reg y c.x c.x#c.x`) or in this case, trying a [log transformation](#variable-transformations).

 ^#^^#^^#^^#^ Obtaining predicted values and residuals